sarjarapu/k8-mongo/README.md

 kubectl -n $K8_NAMESPACE get all
 ```

+## Troubleshooting

-## Check Enterprise Operator logs for errors
+### Check Enterprise Operator logs for errors

-Sometimes you may notice that MongoDbReplicaSet is never created for you.
+Sometimes you may notice that _MongoDbReplicaSet_ creation did not succeed.
 To figure out what went wrong, you would have to check the logs on the `mongodb-enterprise-operator` pod.

 ```bash
 # find the pod name for mongodb-enterprise-operator  using selectors